akhilariyaram/emotion_based_music/README.md

 ### Machine Learning Model

-Created ML model using ESSENTIALS\EMOTION DETECTION MODELS\fervi-notebook.ipynb this file.
+Created ML model using ESSENTIALS\EMOTION DETECTION MODELS\original-model-with-fer-2013-dataset.ipynb this file.

 This model leverages a Convolutional Neural Network (CNN) architecture, specifically trained on the FER2013 and CK+ datasets.
-The model is capable of detecting various facial emotions such as happiness, sadness, surprise, anger, etc. After training and fine-tuning, the model achieved an impressive accuracy of 82%.
+The model is capable of detecting various facial emotions such as happiness, sadness, surprise, anger, etc. After training and fine-tuning, the model achieved an impressive accuracy of 98%.
 This high accuracy ensures that the system can reliably predict emotions from facial expressions, forming the core of the emotion-based music recommendation system.

 ## And the model has reached an accuracy of 82 percent